Another Frontier: Frederic Remington’s East

-The artwork on view, on loan from the Frederic Remington Art Museum in Ogdensburg, New York and dated from the first decade of the twentieth century (with one exception).
-This period in Remington's life and art when he yearned to move beyond his popular success as an illustrator to critical fame as a fine artist, when he admitted that “My West passed utterly out of existence so long ago as to make it merely a dream,” and when he became enamored of painting landscapes in a newer style.
+The artworks that were on view were on loan from the Frederic Remington Art Museum in Ogdensburg, New York and dated from the first decade of the twentieth century (with one exception).
+This period in Remington’s life and art was when he yearned to move beyond his popular success as an illustrator to critical fame as a fine artist, when he admitted that “My West passed utterly out of existence so long ago as to make it merely a dream,” and when he became enamored of painting landscapes in a newer style.
 It was in the East where Remington attempted to resolve his desires, concerns, and interests.

 As hugely important as the West was for Frederic Remington, and he for it, the East was another frontier that nurtured and sustained his art.